hadronomy/brain/obsidian/Backup Obsidian Using Git.md

 ## Configure `obsidian-git`

 - Set `Vault backup interval (minutes)` to anything you like.
-This will define how often obsidian pushes changes to github. *Setting it to 0 will disable this functionality*
+This will define how often obsidian pushes changes to Github. *Setting it to 0 will disable this functionality*.
 - Set `Auto pull interval (minutes)` to anything you like.
-This will define how often obsidian pulls changes from github. *Setting it to 0 will disable this functionality*
+This will define how often obsidian pulls changes from Github. *Setting it to 0 will disable this functionality*.

 ![[Configure obsidian-git.png]]